Nazmin-Babubaker/Dementia-prediction-using-OASIS-dataset/README.md

  Interestingly, SES exhibited opposite associations across genders: higher SES was linked to increased dementia risk in males, whereas lower SES was associated with higher risk in females.
-This aligns with recent evidence showing sex differences in how socioe conomic factors and brain structure interrelate in dementia risk [11].
-Socio-behavioral dynamics—such as differential occupational exposure, healthcare access, and prolonged stressors—likely underpin these gender-based variations [13,23]
+This aligns with recent evidence showing sex differences in how socioe conomic factors and brain structure interrelate in dementia risk.
+Socio-behavioral dynamics—such as differential occupational exposure, healthcare access, and prolonged stressors—likely underpin these gender-based variations.